sola-st/github-workflow-resource-optimization/README.md

 Under the Dev Containers tab, locate the name of the container you just started (e.g., github-study).

 Finally, attach the container to a new window by clicking the '+' sign to the right of the container.
-Navigate to **workdir** folder in vscode window (All the files of the artifact are located there).
+Navigate to **workdir** folder in vscode window (all the files of the artifact are located there).

 For detailed steps, please refer to this video tutorial: https://www.youtube.com/watch?v=8gUtN5j4QnY&t

-### Way 2: Get our ZenoDo image
+### Option 2: Get our Zenodo image
 1. Download our shared Zip from: https://doi.org/10.5281/zenodo.8344575

-2. After unziping the file load our Docker image using the command:
+2. After unzipping the file, load our Docker image using the command:
     ```bash
     # load the container
     docker image load -i ./github_study_container.tar